On Estimation and Cross-validation of Dynamic Treatment Regimes with Competing Risks

-An alternative approach to estimate the cumulative incidence curve for different dynamic treatment regimes is to postulate \emph{dynamic-regime marginal structural models (DYR-MSM)} for the cause-specific hazards ($\ref{eq1}$) and ($\ref{eq2}$) \citep{Murphy2001, VanderLaan2007, Orellana2010}.
-A DYR-MSM is a model for the counterfactual cause-specific hazard of the event of interest, for instance, a pooled logistic model
+An alternative approach to estimate the cumulative incidence curve for different dynamic treatment regimes is to postulate dynamic--regime marginal structural models (DYR--MSM) \citep{Murphy2001, VanderLaan2007, Orellana2010} for the event--specific hazards ($\ref{eqn1}$) and ($\ref{eqn2}$).
+A DYR--MSM is a model for the counterfactual event--specific hazard of the event of interest, for instance, a pooled logistic model

-where the time trend is approximated by a spline function $s_1 (\cdot)$ (e.g. cubic spline) and $d$ is modelled as a categorical variable, i.e. it is a vector of dummy variables indicating the dynamic treatment regime.
-We denote the right hand side of (\ref{eq9}) by $h_k^{(1)} \left(d, V; \alpha \right)$.
-Analogously, one may postulate a DYR-MSM for the counterfactual cause-specific hazard of the competing event (ICU discharge), for instance
+where $d$ is modelled as a categorical variable, i.e. it is a vector of dummy variables indicating the dynamic treatment regime.
+We denote the right hand side of (\ref{eqn11}) as $h_k^{(1)} \left(d, V; \alpha \right)$.
+Analogously, one may postulate a DYR--MSM for the counterfactual event--specific hazard of the competing event (ICU discharge), for instance

-where the time trend is approximated by a spline function $s_2 (\cdot)$ (e.g. cubic spline) and $d$ is again modelled as a categorical variable.
-We denote the right hand side of (\ref{eq10}) by $h_k^{(2)} \left(d, V; \beta \right)$.
-Following the developments in \cite{Orellana2010} and \cite{VanderLaan2007} we can consistently estimate the parameters indexing (\ref{eq9}) and (\ref{eq10}) by solving the following estimating equations
+where $d$ is again modelled as a categorical variable.
+We denote the right hand side of (\ref{eqn12}) as $h_k^{(2)} \left(d, V; \beta \right)$.
+Following the developments by \cite{Orellana2010}, and \cite{VanderLaan2007} we can consistently estimate the parameters indexing (\ref{eqn11}) and (\ref{eqn12}) by solving the following estimating equations